 • onion.
 Even if your family does not care for oven, add it anyway.
 It gives the dish great flavor and blends into the potatoes.
 Onion powder is another option.

 • cheddar cheese.
-Sharp or mild cheddar work great.
+Sharp cheddar cheese or mild cheddar work great.

 • sour cream.
 Now isn’t the time to use light.
 Full fat is best.